bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcSpace/Documentation.md

 > NOTE&nbsp; View definitions and implementation agreements may restrict spaces with _CompositionType_=ELEMENT to be non-overlapping.

-The _IfcSpace_ is used to build the spatial structure of a facility (that serves as the primary project breakdown and is required to be hierarchical).
+The _IfcSpace_ is used to build the spatial structure of a building (that serves as the primary project breakdown and is required to be hierarchical).
 The spatial structure elements are linked together by using the objectified relationship _IfcRelAggregates_.

 Figure 1 shows the _IfcSpace_ as part of the spatial structure.
 It also serves as the spatial container for space related elements.